pipoe2h/calmworkshop/calm_mysql_blueprint/calm_mysql_blueprint.rst

 In this exercise you will explore the basics of Nutanix Calm by building and deploying a Blueprint that installs and configures a single service, MySQL, on a CentOS image.

+Depending on how comfortable you are with SSH Keys, in this lab you'll have two options:

+ - **Cloud Track** - We'll use a Cloud based CentOS image which does not allow password based authentication, instead it relies on *SSH keys*.
+Most Public Clouds authenticate in this manner.
+If you're comfortable with SSH keys, we recommend you follow this track.
+ - **Local Track** - We'll use a local CentOS image which allows password based authentication.
+If you've never used SSH keys before, we recommend you follow this track.

 Creating Blueprint
 ..................